DaoCloud/DaoCloud-docs/docs/en/docs/install/index.md

 ## Contact us

-DaoCloud Enterprise 5.0 is still in the early stage of release, and the installation guide may change.
-Please bookmark this page and pay attention to the update dynamics.
+The installation guide may change.
+Please bookmark this page and follow the update information.

 - If you have any installation or usage problems, please [give us a feedback](https://github.com/DaoCloud/DaoCloud-docs/issues).